What is an exacto/X-acto knife?

 - #10 general purpose blade.
-To get the best of the best of all #10 type blades click here.
+The best of the best of all #10 type blades is by OLFA.

 - #11 Classic blade.
-Sharpest and most durable no.11 type blade in existence can be found here.
+The sharpest and most durable no.11 type blade in existence can be found here.

 - #12 Mini curved carving blade.
-For Xacto brand no 12 blade click here
+Use an Xacto brand no 12 blade.

 - #16 Scoring blade.
-Great quality scoring blade is this
+Excel makes a great quality scoring blade that is available in bulk.

 X-acto medium-duty, type B handle

 The only type B handle is No.2 Medium weight classic aluminum handle.